robo-friends/m-explore-ros2/README.md

 By default, the demo runs with known initial poses.
 You can change that by launching again both launch commands with the flag `known_init_poses:=False`

-Then you can start moving each robot with its corresponding rviz2 interface sending nav2 goals.
+Then you can start moving each robot with its corresponding rviz2 interface by sending nav2 goals.
 To see the map merged just launch rviz2:
 ```
 rviz2 -d <your/ros2_ws>/src/m-explore-ros2/map_merge/launch/map_merge.rviz
 ```

+**Note**: If you want to use slam_toolbox, launch `multirobot_map_merge` with the following flag instead: `slam_toolbox:=True`.
+Remember to use the experimental branch mentioned above.

 WIKI
 ----